MR-kartoshki/Rawlands/README.md

 # Rawlands

 A Fabric mod for Minecraft 26.1.x.
+This mod adds several new biomes to the game along with new blocks and flowers.

 <details>
 <summary><h2>Features</h2></summary>